luizcg/henry-task-04/python/README.md

 ---

+## 📌 Project Context

+**This Python agent is the main deliverable for Task 4 of the Henry AI Engineering Program.** It implements a complete autonomous contract comparison system using multimodal LLMs, multi-agent architecture, Pydantic validation, and Langfuse tracing as specified in the course requirements.

+### Additional Component: Rails Web Interface (Extra)

+As an **optional enhancement beyond the core requirements**, this repository also includes a Ruby on Rails web application (`../ruby/`) that provides:

+- **Web-based UI** for uploading contract pairs through a browser
+- **Visual comparison interface** showing original and amendment side-by-side
+- **Integration with Python agent** via HTTP API calls
+- **AWS S3 storage** for contract images with pre-signed URLs
+- **PostgreSQL database** for tracking comparison history

+**Integration Flow:**
+1. User uploads contracts through Rails web interface
+2. Rails stores images in AWS S3 and generates pre-signed URLs
+3. Rails calls Python agent API (`http://localhost:8080/compare`) with S3 URLs
+4. Python agent downloads images, processes with GPT-5.2, returns structured results
+5. Rails displays comparison results in the web interface

+**Note:** The Rails application is a bonus feature demonstrating production-ready deployment architecture.
+The core Python agent can be used standalone via CLI without the Rails frontend.

+---

 ## Overview

 A multi-agent system that compares scanned contract images (original and amendment) using multimodal LLMs and extracts structured change information.
 The system uses two collaborative agents with an explicit handoff mechanism: one for contextualization and another for change extraction, with complete observability through Langfuse tracing.